jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When credit not allowed
 (2) The person is not allowed a tax credit in relation to any foreign income tax paid on the taxable distribution unless the tax has substantially the same nature as non-resident withholding tax (NRWT).
 Amount of credit
-(3) The person’s tax credit is equal to an amount calculated using the formula—person's taxable distribution× foreign tax paid.total distribution
+(3) The person’s tax credit is equal to an amount calculated using the formula—person's taxable distribution×foreign tax paid.total distribution
 Definition of items in formula
 (4) In the formula,—
   (a) person’s taxable distribution is the amount of the taxable distribution derived by the person in their capacity as beneficiary of the trust, including a payment of tax that meets the requirements of subsection (2):